California OK'd getting high, but L.A. sellers aren't feeling the buzz

 Packer has been so jammed with the demands of her new job that it is difficult to get her on the phone.
 For a time last week, her tiny office was so overwhelmed that the voicemail could not record phone messages.
 “I know we are going to start processing and reviewing the applications by this week,” said the insider, adding hesitantly, “I can’t tell if that is for sure, or not.”

 The California Bureau of Cannibas Control does not track marijuana retail sales.
-But Green Bits, a tech company that supports the marijuana business, said that four dispensaries that use its software saw their sales jump by a total of 284% in the first week of legalization.
+But Green Bits, a tech company that supports the marijuana business, said that four dispensaries that use its software saw their sales jump by a total of 284 percent in the first week of legalization.

 After a decade in business operating the Cornerstone Research Collective in the northeast L.A. suburb of Eagle Rock, Carlos de la Torre sounded exasperated seeing big payoffs for others, while he continues to wait.